Get to know the people who make the music happen

 Rob trained as a brass teacher with the Liverpool music service and he now works for Northamptonshire Music and Performing Arts Trust where he is proud to be a conductor with the County Junior Brass Ensemble, Sponne School Brass Band and the Head of Towcester Saturday Morning music school.

-First Horn – Simon Smith
+Horn – Simon Smith

 Simon started playing at the age eight with St. Keverne Youth Band in Cornwall.
 At the age of thirteen he progressed to the senior band on 1st horn and it was not long after that he took up the Solo Horn seat.
 Whilst with St. Keverne (Britain’s most southerly band) the band represented the South West twice at the Royal Albert Hall in the National Finals, before being promoted to the Championship Section.